cproctor/unfold_studio/documentation/user_guide/ink.rst

 nothing to gather here, really, but it gives us a handy place to divert the second option to.

+.. _variables:

-Part 3: Variables and Logic
+Variables and Logic
 ===========================

 So far we've made conditional text, and conditional choices, using tests